Our experienced doctors can treat tubal factor infertility

 How Does a Hydrosalpinx Form?

 Hydrosalpinx is a result of injury to the tube, usually from an infection.
-The classic causes of hydrosalpinx are chlamydia and gonorrhea, which can run undetected for years, slowly injuring and destroying the delicate fimbria.
+The classic causes of hydrosalpinx are chlamydia and gonorrhea.
+This can run undetected for years, slowly injuring and destroying the delicate fimbria.
 IUDs, endometriosis, and abdominal surgery sometimes are associated with the problem.
 As a reaction to injury, the body rushes inflammatory cells into the area and inflammation and later healing result in loss of the fimbria and closure of the tube.
 These infections usually affect both fallopian tubes and although a hydrosalpinx can be one-sided, the other tube on the opposite side is often abnormal.
 By the time it is detected, the tubal fluid is usually sterile and does not contain an active infection.

 Not only does a hydrosalpinx cause infertility, it can also reduce the success rate of fertility treatment, even those treatments that bypass the fallopian tubes, namely in vitro fertilization (IVF).
 The blocked tube can communicate with the uterus and the fluid in the tube can be expressed out of the tube into the uterus.
 This fluid is probably somewhat toxic to early embryo development and certainly provides an unfavorable environment.
 The large volume of the fluid flows back into the uterus and can produce enough flow that embryos find it difficult to attach since they have no ability to move against the tide.
 Fertility drugs may cause the fluid to build-up in the tube since the tubes are responsive to the ovarian hormones produced during fertility drug therapy.